Skip to content

 General Assignment Section

-Captain Carlos Espinosa - Section Commander
+Captain William Hinkey - Section Commander

 The General Assignment Section continues to be one of the busiest operational units within the Sheriff's Office.
 Investigators working the General Assignment beat work everything from auto thefts to white collar crimes.
 They are seasoned investigators and committed to their respective tasks at hand.